-- Content Validity - is the choice of and relative importance given to each question appropriate for the phenomenon being measured?
+- is the choice of and relative importance given to each question appropriate for the phenomenon being measured?

-- Construct Validity - do the results obtained confirm expected relationships or hypotheses?
+- do the results obtained confirm expected relationships or hypotheses?

 Just think internal validity and external validity!

+Is the measure sensitive to change?
 It is essential that the instrument can detect change and that the level of this change is interpretable in some way.
 It is measured by effect size statistic.
 This is usually calculated by subtracting the mean before treatment with that gained after treatment and dividing the result with the baseline standard deviation.

-Developing a (desease specific) health status instrument
+Developing a (disease specific) health status instrument

 There are usually two stages: (1) development of an instrument and (2) validation

 1. Exploratory open-ended interviews with a sample of the targeted population to identify salient dimensions.
 The point at which no new themes emerge from the interviews determines the sample size for this study.